UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 It may be of use to set an opacity to the graph to differentiate those points.

-Opacity is set with the argument `opacity` in the `mark_circle(opacity=...)` function and accepts values between 0 and 1, with 1 being full intensity.
+Opacity is set with the argument `opacity` in the `mark_circle()` function and accepts values between 0 and 1, with 1 being full intensity.

 Look at that\!
 Now we can see there are multiple cereals that have 3.5g of sugar with 110 calories.